ejoseph89/social-media-activity-feed/README.md

 - Closing the post modal when the 'Home' button on the footer is clicked.
 - Allowing 'Swipe left' to close the nav, when the hamburger navigation is open.
 - Not allowing both the Hamburget menu and post modal to be open at the same time.
+- Spacing between menu items, buttons are considered for mobile use.

 ### Contact